 Mr. Courtenay’s major recent matters include:

-- Successful representation of an international group of related companies in patent infringement litigation in the Eastern District of Texas focused upon massively-multiplayer computer gaming technology
+- Representation of an international group of companies in patent infringement litigation in the Eastern District of Texas focused upon massively-multiplayer computer gaming technology

-- Complete defense verdict for a major consultancy firm and a group of leading economists in a trade secret misappropriation arbitration before JAMS in San Francisco involving computer software for electronic auctions
+- Complete defense verdict for a major consultancy firm and a group of leading economists in a trade secret misappropriation arbitration before JAMS involving computer software for electronic auctions

-- Complete defense verdict for a leading international marketing and advertising company in an arbitration before JAMS in Santa Monica involving breach of contract claims arising from the marketing of a hair loss product
+- Complete defense verdict for a leading international marketing and advertising company in an arbitration before JAMS involving breach of contract claims arising from the marketing of a hair loss product

 - Successful prosecution of a trade secret misappropriation claim on behalf of a healthcare software company against a former employee who had moved to a major competitor